doodstreet/SurfSpotsApp/README.md

 #link to home page and display requested content
     return render(request, 'surfApp/surfApp_home.html', context)
 ```
- Add Spot page-----use model to create a form and post to database
+ Add Spot page ------ use model to create a form and post to database
  ![SurfSpotAppCreate](https://user-images.githubusercontent.com/68976585/103727616-8e868e80-4f90-11eb-91bc-8ca284f71b18.png)
  This is the Add your spots page that will display a surf spot form and if filled out properly, will save it to the database
  and redirect to show the new spot on the index page.
 If the form is not filled out properly it will request necessary fields